Aristotle (384 - 322 BC)

 Aristotle was one of the greatest thinkers of ancient Greece and his philosophy concerning animals is still highly influential.

 Aristotle was one of the greatest thinkers, his thoughts spanning biology, physics, politics, music, logic, ethics, metaphysics and many other subjects.
 A philosopher who lived in ancient Greece, his views were widely held by Western philosophers and Christian and Muslim religions.
 His opinions are still very influential and with regard to animals on how we should treat them.

 Aristotle was born in Thrace, south-east Europe, and studied in Athens.
-As a teenager he was a pupil of Plato, then became a distinguished member of Plato's Academy.
+As a teenager he was a pupil of Plato and then became a distinguished member of Plato's Academy.
 Later he opened his own school, the Lyceum, in Athens.
-The king of Macedon asked him to teach his son, who later became Alexander the Great, ruler of the largest empire of its day and conqueror of peoples from Egypt to Persia.
+The king of Macedon asked him to teach his son, who later became Alexander the Great, conqueror of peoples from Egypt to Persia and ruler of the largest empire of its day.

 Aristotle, by Raphael, holding his Ethics.
 Detail from the Vatican fresco The School of Athens, 16th century.